nosqlgeek/ai-meets-museum/README.md

 ### Frontend

 #### Flask
-e have leveraged the power of Flask to build an intuitive and user-friendly frontend implementation.
+We have leveraged the power of Flask to build an intuitive and user-friendly frontend implementation.
 Using Flask as the foundation, we have created a seamless bridge between our frontend and backend services, including the robust Redis database.
 With Flask, we have crafted a dynamic and responsive user interface that effortlessly connects users to the powerful functionality of our backend services.

 #### Bootstrap
 We employed the versatile Bootstrap framework to create a visually appealing and responsive frontend design.
 With Bootstrap, we have harnessed a comprehensive set of CSS and JavaScript components, allowing us to effortlessly build a modern and consistent user interface.
 By leveraging Bootstrap's grid system, responsive utilities, and extensive library of pre-built components, we have ensured a seamless user experience across various devices and screen sizes.